I tested a Harvard-designed nasal spray to help stop the spread of COVID-19

 Admittedly, I feel a little stupid.
 I’m staring at a diagram of a person with their head tilted back, aiming an hourglass device up their nose, and spraying a fine mist.
 The process looks every bit as graceful as using a neti pot or trimming nose hair.

 But having talked to the Harvard scientist David Edwards who created this system, dubbed the FEND, I overcome my personal embarrassment.
 Because if it works as intended, this invention is groundbreaking.
-Edwards claims that if you take just two puffs with his device, you reduce your chance of exhaling COVID-19-filled droplets by 99% for six hours—which he validated in a small, 10-person study.
+Edwards claims that if you take just two puffs with his device, you reduce your chance of exhaling COVID-19-filled droplets by 99% for six hours—which he validated over a series of studies with 92 people.
 In theory, it should make your own nose and throat more resistant to contracting COVID-19, too, by turning your throat into a sticky fly trap for the virus to keep it out of your lungs.

 So I tilt my head back, and the device fires mist into the air.
 I breathe in deeply through my nose and—to my surprise, I actually do feel different within moments.